awesomeeng/FocusTraversalAPI/EXPLAINER.md

 `window.focusManager.focus(element,focusOption)` - Focus on the given element.
 Functionally the same as `element.focus()`.
 Returns void.

-`window.focusManager.orderedElements()` - Returns an array of all focusable elements in the order that focus traversal would occur.
+`window.focusManager.list()` - Returns an array of all focusable elements in the order that focus traversal would occur.

 ### Special Considerations